 We were talking regarding the next song that is coming out that sometimes when your mind is so fixed on perfection you forget about the feel of the song.
 It’s important not to lose the feel of the song and where it’s going instead of having this one thing in your mind to get it perfect.

-Amy: I would literally be driving, sitting at home, sitting outside or I’ll be in a mall and hear something or see something and I will write it down quickly.
+Amy Jones: I would literally be driving, sitting at home, sitting outside or I’ll be in a mall and hear something or see something and I will write it down quickly.
 Or an idea or a melody will come and I will record it on my phone.
 Or someone will tell me a story about their life or a deep story and I’d be like ‘wow that’s quite intense, I wonder what it would be like if I was in your shoes and what would I write around that perspective.’
 Then I can actually put myself in that situation and write from that.

 So apart from just having talent what other emotional or mental skills does it require to be successful in this industry?

 If you know who you are – I’m very strong in my faith so if I know who I am in the Lord – then I think everything else is ok.
 I do believe what else you need to have emotionally is also strength and courage.
 People will judge cause there’s a lot of pressure when it comes to doing what you do but as long as you believe in it and as long as you love it then I think you’re fine.

 What’s the best advice that you’ve ever received as an artist?

-Amy: The best advice was to never give up.
+Amy Jones: The best advice was to never give up.
 I use it a lot because it is so true for me and the journey that I’ve been through with music.
 It’s not just been two years.
-Two years with Jirah Productions which was amazing, but it’s been a long few years for me.
+Two years with Jirah Productions was amazing, but it’s been a long few years for me.
 I never gave up.
 You have to keep the faith and to know that if you have a gift and there’s something in your heart then you should not let a family member or a friend or somebody you don’t even know change you from doing that one thing that just sets your heart on fire.

 You mentioned Lee from Jirah productions.
 You’ve been with them for 2 years.
 What do they bring to the table?
 You seem very happy with them.

 Now if you see Lee’s phone you’d be like oh wow you actually know him and her.
 It’s amazing.
 So yeah it’s been a pretty crazy ride.
 A lot of high’s and also with high’s come low’s but it’s kind of cool knowing that you’re not alone.
-So Jirah Productions has really meant so much for me in this journey and to see the company grow and to see myself as an artist grow and Lee grow as well in his managing skills.
+So Jirah Productions has really meant so much for me in this journey and to see the company grow and to see myself as an artist grow and Lee grows as well in his managing skills.
 It’s amazing for someone who didn’t know anything.
 I think a lot of people wants him to manage them.
 I’m excited to see what happens and what is still to come for the company.

-MP: Well let’s talk gear.
+Well, let’s talk gear.
 We have a faith guitar here and you are the brand ambassador for Faith Guitars.

-Amy: I am the brand ambassador for Faith Guitars in South Africa.
+Amy Jones: I am the brand ambassador for Faith Guitars in South Africa.

-MP: Why specifically this one?
+Why specifically this one?
 Was there something specific on this guitar that you just loved?

 He started making calls and then I said why not go to Paul Bothner and maybe see if we can get a deal like get a guitar?
 He dropped me off at the event and I went there without a guitar and I just did something like a capella.
 Luckily it was a sharing thing so you share and you sing.
 I shared and I also gave a bit of a testimony regarding my guitar that broke.
 While I’m busy with this event Lee’s busy sorting out a new guitar.
-When he fetched me he took me to Paul Bother and he was like ‘Ok you can pick a new guitar, you can pick whatever you want’.
+When he fetched me he took me to Paul Bother and he was like ‘Ok you can pick a new guitar, you can pick whatever you want.
 I was like what?
 I can’t believe I can pick any guitar that I want!